connectall/ua-gitlab/README.md

 ## Examples
 * Issues reported by the community will be synchronized to Jira (or another application of your choosing) for planning and tracking
-* Merge Requestd can be synced back to a tool such as Work Planning tool such as Rally
+* Merge Requests can be synced back to Work Planning tools such as Rally
 * Deployment data can be synced back to an analytics platform such as Broadcom ValueOps Insights
-* Commit data can be synced back to an analytics platform such as Broadcom ValueOps Insights
+* Commit data can be synced back to an analytics platforms such as Broadcom ValueOps Insights

 # How to use